MicrosoftDocs/VBA-Docs/word/Concepts/Miscellaneous/storing-values-when-a-macro-ends.md

 ## Remarks

-You can use the DOCVARIABLE field to insert a document variable into a document.
+Use the DOCVARIABLE field to insert a document variable into a document.

 ## Document properties